mathjax/MathJax-docs/options/output/index.rst

    The ``matchFontHeight`` option is no longer available on the SVG output processor, so it is no longer listed here.
-It is now decribed among the CommonHTML output options.
+It is now described among the CommonHTML output options.

 -----